metacpan/metacpan-cpan-extracted/distros/T/Text-VisualPrintf/README.md

 - $VISUAL\_WIDTH

-    Hold a function pointer to calculate visual width of given string.
+    Hold a function reference to calculate visual width of given string.
     Default function is `Text::VisualWidth::PP::width`.

+- $IS\_TARGET

+    Hold a regexp object of funciton reference to test if the given string is subject of replacement.
+Default is `qr/[\e\b\P{ASCII}]/`, and test if the string include `ESCAPE` or `BACKSPACE` or non-ASCII characters.

 # IMPLEMENTATION NOTES